preqel/dagger2demo/README.md

 # dagger2demo
-a project studying the dagger2
+a project learning the MVP with dagger2

+each activity means a knowledage of dagger